Huxpro/huxpro.github.io/_posts/2018-09-27-avoiding-success-at-all-cost.md

 ---
 layout: post
-title: "Avoding success at all cost"
+title: "Avoiding success at all cost"
 subtitle: 'Watching "Escape from the Ivory Tower: The Haskell Journey"'
 author: "Hux"
 header-style: text